Shifting prisoners could spread COVID-19: Kamal Nath

 State Congress' working president Kavita Pandey, who is also based in Rewa, criticised the authorities for shifting such prisoners.

 "BJP leader and Chief Minister Shivraj Singh Chouhan has not done the right thing for people of Rewa.
-We will protest it strongly," she said, and asked BJP MLAs and local MP to talk to Chouhan over the matter.
+We will protest it strongly," she said and asked BJP MLAs and local MP to talk to Chouhan over the matter.

 Till now, there was not a single COVID-19 case in Satna and Rewa districts except for these NSA detainees, an official said.